 Advanced Notation & Symbols

 Sibelius Ultimate has two different types of prices - for 'educational' users such as students/teacher and 'professional' users, and then you can either 'buy' or 'subscribe annually'.
-Whereas you can only 'buy' Sibelius and there is not a student/teacher discounted price available.
+Whereas you can only 'buy' or 'subscribe annually' Sibelius Artist and there is not a student/teacher discounted price available.

-Sibelius (£115.00) can be purchased as a perpetual license only (your license to keep).
+Sibelius Artist (£145.00) can be purchased as a perpetual license (your license to keep), or 'subscribe annually' via a Sibelius Artist Subscription (£94.99 per year - 12 month subscription).

 Sibelius Ultimate: Students or Teachers

-If you are a secondary school, college or University student (or a teacher employed by one of those - note 'private teachers' are not eligible) you will be able to purchase Sibelius Ultimate with a massive educational discount; you can'buy' a perpetual license of Sibelius Ultimate Academic (£298.80 - your license to keep) or 'subscribe annually' via a Sibelius Ultimate Academic Subscription (£94.80 per year - 12 month subscription).
+If you are a secondary school, college or University student (or a teacher employed by one of those - note 'private teachers' are not eligible) you will be able to purchase Sibelius Ultimate with a massive educational discount; you can 'buy' a perpetual license of Sibelius Ultimate Academic (£299 - your license to keep) or 'subscribe annually' via a Sibelius Ultimate Academic Subscription (£94.99 per year - 12 month subscription).
 To check if you are eligible please click here.

 Sibelius Ultimate: Professionals

-You can opt to purchase Sibelius and then 'trade-up' to Sibelius Ultimate: Sibelius Ultimate Academic Trade-Up (with Student/Teacher Discount) or Sibelius Ultimate Trade-Up (professional users).
-If you are a professional user then the 'trade-up' is a good way if you want to start with Sibelius, however the high majority of professional users will find Sibelius far too limited.
+You can opt to purchase Sibelius Artist and then 'trade-up' to Sibelius Ultimate: Sibelius Ultimate Academic Trade-Up (with Student/Teacher Discount) or Sibelius Ultimate Trade-Up (professional users).
+If you are a professional user then the 'trade-up' is a good way if you want to start with Sibelius Artist, however the high majority of professional users will find Sibelius Artist far too limited.

 Overall, although you can compose, edit and arrange entry level scores in Sibelius, in our opinion most will find it far to basic and will regret not going for Sibelius Ultimate in the first place.